Light Rail is Coming to Redmond

 Location: Two stations: Overlake Village (along SR 520 at 152nd Ave NE), and Redmond Technology Center (SR 520 at NE 40th St).

-Project Phase: Design
+Project Phase: Design and construction

 Sound Transit's East Link light rail extension project is bringing high-quality rail transit to Redmond with service starting at two stations in Overlake in 2023: Overlake Village (SR 520 at 152nd Ave NE) and Redmond Technology Center (SR 520 at NE 40th St).
 Once the project is complete, travelers from the Redmond Technology Center station will enjoy 10-minute trips to Downtown Bellevue and 30-minute trips to Downtown Seattle on tracks separated from automobile traffic.